You are here

 Peer review brings academic research to publication in the following ways:

-• Evaluation – Peer review is an effective form of research evaluation to help select the highest quality articles for publication.
+• Evaluation – Peer reviewing research helps publications select the highest quality articles.

-• Quality – The filtering process and revision advice improve the quality of the final research article as well as offering the author new insights into their research methods and the results that they have compiled.
-Peer review gives authors access to the opinions of experts in the field who can provide support and insight.
+• Quality – The filtering process and revision advice offered by verified experts within the academic field improves the quality of the final article, as well as providing the author with new insights into their research.

 Types of peer review

-• Double-anonymized – names are hidden from both reviewers and the authors.
+• Double-anonymized – Names are hidden from reviewers and authors.

-• Triple-anonymized – names are hidden from authors, reviewers, and the editor.
+• Triple-anonymized – Names are hidden from authors, reviewers, and the publication’s editor.

-• Open peer review comes in many forms.
-At Sage we offer a form of open peer review on some journals via our Transparent Peer Review program, whereby the reviews are published alongside the article.
+• Open peer review – At Sage we offer open peer review on some journals through our Transparent Peer Review program, whereby reviews are published alongside articles.
 The names of the reviewers may also be published, depending on the reviewers’ preference.

-• Post publication peer review can offer useful interaction and a discussion forum for the research community.
-This form of peer review is not usual or appropriate in all fields.
+• Post publication peer review – This involves an ongoing discussion of the research conducted via an open forum between the scientific community.
+It is the least common type of peer review and is not appropriate in all fields.

-Please double check the manuscript submission guidelines of the journal you are reviewing in order to ensure that you understand the method of peer review being used.
+A full list of Sage’s journals can be found here.
+Each journal will have its own set of instructions and submission guidelines for authors, so please double check the manuscript submission guidelines of the journal you are reviewing for in order to ensure that you understand the method of peer review being used.